bcrtvkcs/aesir_kernel_oneplus_sm8350/README.md

 ## Performance Optimizations

-ÆSIR Kernel includes a comprehensive set of performance and battery life optimizations applied directly at the source level - no Magisk modules or post-boot scripts required.
+ÆSIR Kernel includes a comprehensive set of performance and battery life optimizations applied directly at the source level - no modules or post-boot scripts required.
 All tweaks are active from the moment the kernel boots.

 ### Network & I/O